CAVE-FM IS FOR SALE. Here are

 A: Almost certainly not.
 Radio stations are nearly impossible to repossess.
 Youíll have to get your own financing if you donít already have enough cash.

 A: The tangible assets are a fraction of what you are buying.
 You are acquiring an exclusive franchise from the Federal Communications Commission to use an FM frequency.
-In addition you are buying a highly rated station with thousands of loyal listeners and thousands of car radios with push buttons set to 97.7.
-Plus you are buying many established advertising accounts who have been on our station for years on end.
-They love the results that we deliver.
+In addition you are buying the top rated station in Cochise County with thousands of loyal listeners.

 Q. Can I make big changes in the programming?